TheLeaderDev/BackRoute/README.md

 > `addresses` → this is the local IP you are creating.
 You can change it if you are familiar with it; otherwise, do not modify it. <br>

 ## Installing the initial Prerequisites
+First of all, before anything else and before selecting your desired method, install the prerequisites on both servers using the command below.
 ```
 sudo apt-get update && sudo apt-get upgrade -y
 sudo apt-get install netplan.io -y